-Continue completing your core and elective clinical rotations, and consider whether to set up audition rotations.
+Continue completing your core and elective clinical rotations, and consider whether to set up audition rotations between summer and winter.
 Audition rotations aren’t required, but many fourth-year students complete them to make a positive impression on their top choice residency programs.

 Manage your finances

 Check out our financial tips on budgeting for fourth year, managing student loan repayment options once you start residency, and student loan forgiveness programs.